 Native to southeastern New South Wales and adjacent Victoria, Australia, where it is a component of the warm-temperate rainforest at lower elevations and often a dominant species in the cool-temperate rainforests of higher elevations.
 It was described in 1863–1864 by Ferdinand von Mueller, then director of the Royal Botanic Gardens, Melbourne, after having been discovered by Charles Moore, who was himself director of the Royal Botanic Garden, Sydney (Wallace 2015).

 Bean went on to say that while E. moorei was ‘not so attractive in bloom as [E. glutinosa] … the foliage is handsome and the growth elegant’ (Bean 1981).
 Even if one was to differ on the first point, it would be all but impossible to disagree with the latter.
+The pinnate foliage with relatively narrow, elegant leaflets with mucronate tips is distinctive, and helps to separate E. moorei from many of its relatives, including the hybrid E. × hillieri.
 It is surprising then, as with E. cordifolia, that E. moorei appears to be so rarely cultivated in warmer regions of Europe where it ought to grow very well and make a fine addition to ornamental landscapes.
 In preparing this account, barely a single mention of it growing in these areas could be found.